Traversio

 • keep the failures alongside the successful samples in a support export

-The library keeps both of these on purpose.
+The library keeps these values on purpose.
 They answer different questions.

 report.connectRTTStatistics.averageMilliseconds

-This is the average time from connect() start until the TCP socket is ready.
+This is the average time from stream setup start until the route setup step returns.

 Use it when you want to know:

-• how fast the local machine can establish a TCP connection on the current path
+• how fast the local machine can establish the selected route

-• whether a nearby VPN, proxy, or load balancer is accepting the connection quickly
+• whether a nearby VPN, proxy, or load balancer is accepting the route quickly

 • whether failures are happening before any server-side SSH bytes are seen